jpvlsmv/cc-template-pack/README-newpack.md

 I have never released this pack before

 ## Data Flow diagram
-It's possible to make a diagram in the markdown:
+It's possible to make a diagram in the markdown.
+In more complex packs, I'll move this to a separate pipelines.md file.
 ```mermaid
 flowchart TD
 subgraph pack[My New Pack]